dsc-courses/dsc10-2022-fa/debugging.md

 This error can also occur if you're using an unsupported internet browser.
 Make sure you're using either Chrome, Firefox, or Safari to access DataHub.

+If you've already worked on an assignment and then start seeing this error, try going directly to DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)) to continue working on your assignment.

+If all else fails, this issue usually resolves itself with time, so try again in a few hours.

 ### When I click a link on the course website, I see a black screen with text and a red error bar.
 What should I do?

 This is usually what's called a "merge conflict", which means that DataHub wasn't able to combine the versions of the assignments we released with the versions you worked on.
 This should only happen in rare circumstances.